imse586/imse586.github.io/syllabus/syllabus.md

 **Project rules**

-- All the General course rules above.
+- All the general course rules above.
 - You are *not* allowed to receive any help on the project from another person other than the course instructors.
 - The essence of all work that you submit for your project must be your own.
   - You are allowed to use code snippets (defined as no more than a few lines of re-usable code) from the internet or elsewhere.
 However, the snippet must not constitute the core part of your work.